bluz71/vim-mistfly-statusline/README.md

 character.

-If `g:moonflyWithGitBranchCharacter` is unset the default value from the fugitive plugin will be used.
+If `g:moonflyWithGitBranchCharacter` is unset the default value from the Fugitive plugin will be used.

 To display the Unicode Git branch character please add the following to your
 _vimrc_: